GoogleChrome/CertificateTransparency/ct_policy.md

 "Embedded SCT" means an SCT delivered via the SignedCertificateTimestampList X.509v3 extension within the certificate itself.
-Most TLS servers do not support OCSP Stapling or the TLS extension, so CAs should be prepared to embed SCTs into issued certificates to ensure successful validation and/or EV treatment in Chrome.
+Most TLS servers do not support the TLS extension, so CAs should be prepared to embed SCTs into issued certificates to ensure successful validation and/or EV treatment in Chrome.